epics-modules/measComp/README.md

 with 4 32-bit counters, a 16-bit preset timer, and one 16-bit counter.
 The device also contains 8 binary outputs, 8 binary inputs, which are supported with standard EPICS bi, bo, longin, and longout records.
-NOTE: This module is obsolete and is no longer be available.
+NOTE: This module is obsolete and is no longer available.
 Use the USB-CTR08 instead.

 Additional information:
 * [Home page](http://cars.uchicago.edu/software/epics/measComp.html)